csce585-mlsystems/skin-cancer-detection/README.md

+# Skin Cancer Detection

+The purpose of this project is to develop a skin cancer detection system aimed at overcoming accessibility challenges in underserved regions.
+Utilizing International Skin Imaging Collaboration’s SLICE-3D dataset, which consists of smartphone-quality images, the system employs EfficientNet architectures to classify skin lesions as malignant or benign.
+We compare models trained on high-quality 2019 ISIC data, smartphone-quality 2024 ISIC data, and a fine-tuned transfer learning model to assess their performance.
+Our results demonstrate the promise of transfer learning in enhancing diagnostic accuracy and specificity, while addressing challenges related to class imbalance and data variability.

-# Steps to Set Up and Run the ISIC Skin Cancer Detection Code
+## Steps to Set Up and Run the ISIC Skin Cancer Detection Code

 1. Clone the repository
 2. Update `mdlParams['pathBase']` in `example.py`